COLORECTAL CANCER OVERVIEW

 FOLFOX, FOLFIRI, and XELOX — Several combination chemotherapy regimens may be considered for the initial treatment of metastatic colorectal cancer [5,6].
 Each of these regimens consists of two or three drugs, used together in a specific way:

 With FOLFOX and FOLFIRI, the oxaliplatin or irinotecan are typically given into a vein (intravenously) all at once on the first day of treatment (day 1).
-The leucovorin and 5-FU are given IV on two consecutive days (days 1 and 2).
+The leucovorin and FU are given IV with FU infused over a protracted period of time (46 hours).
 Both regimens require that patients have a central venous access catheter (often termed a "port"), which is surgically inserted into one of the large blood vessels in the chest, and a portable chemotherapy pump at home (referred to as a home infusion pump).
 This pump is actually very small, and it fits into a pack that can be worn around the waist.

 XELOX is probably as effective as FOLFOX for first-line treatment.
 However, some side effects (including diarrhea and hand-foot syndrome [redness, tenderness, and peeling of the skin of the palms and soles of the feet]) may be more pronounced with XELOX.